 There are a few things you should keep in mind while planning your visit.

 • Duration: This is not usually an all-day excursion.
 Most boat tours only stop for 15-30 minutes at Pig Beach.
-There is not really much else to do on this uninhabited island, and the tours cover a lot of ground in one day.
+There is not really much else to do on this uninhabited island, so tours tend to incorporate visits to other attractions like Compass Cay and Thunderball Grotto.

-• Beach Lounging Pigs: While the pigs are famous for swimming, please know they may not actually get in the water during your visit.
+• Beach-Lounging Pigs: While the pigs are famous for swimming, please note they may not actually get in the water during your visit.
 Guests often arrive to find them lounging on the beach in the sun.

 What to Pack for Your Visit